 I personally enjoy reading about hypothetical studies in which societies crumble inwards, and in my opinion this was one of the more believable, fully-realized and thought-provoking ones in recent memory.

 Questions Without Answers

-While the author certainly knows there aren’t exact and definitive answers to the many of the topics he explores in this book, he still goes out there and sometimes makes a statement about his personal beliefs.
+While the author certainly knows there aren’t exact and definitive answers to the many of the topics he explores in Children of Time, he still goes out there and sometimes makes a statement about his personal beliefs.